 I will be adding fairly regularly a number of new articles about Greenwood.
-Already completed are thirty-eight more or less substantial articles on:
+Already completed are forty more or less substantial articles on:

 ‘Greenwood’s Other Books’ (my introductions to ten of his novels, his two non-fiction works, and his memoir – the fullest published account of his complete literary oeuvre)

 ‘Greenwood’s Dust-Wrappers and Covers 1933 to the present’

 ‘Walter Greenwood: a Biographical Time-line’